 This hike explores the northern end of the New Jersey Section of the Palisades Interstate Park.
 It is, perhaps, the most rewarding loop hike in the park, as it incorporates a number of scenic features and, for nearly the entire distance, you are far away from the noise of the Parkway.
-But it is also the most difficult hike in the park, as it involves not only steep climbs and descents on uneven rock steps, but also nearly a mile of walking near the shore of the river on jumbled rocks.
+But it is also the most difficult hike in the park, as it involves not only steep climbs and descents on uneven rock steps, but also over half a mile of walking near the shore of the river on jumbled rocks.
 Make sure you allow enough time to complete the hike before dark, and wear sturdy footwear with rubber soles.
 Don't attempt the hike if is wet or icy outside.

-The hike begins at the rear of the parking area at the State Line Lookout, at a sign for the "Ski Trails."
-Follow the wide path, marked with the aqua blazes of the Long Path, into the woods.
+The hike begins at the northwest corner of the parking area at the State Line Lookout, at a sign for the "Long Path."
+Follow the wide path into the woods.
 You'll soon reach a junction where the Long Path turns left and Trail A comes in from the left and proceeds ahead.
 Continue ahead on the wide path.
 Just beyond, you'll come to another junction.
-Here, Trail C begins to the right, but you should continue ahead on Trail A. About five minutes into the hike, you'll reach another junction, marked by an old rock monument to the left (the faded words "Shore Path" may be visible).
+Here, Trail C begins on the right, but you should continue ahead on Trail A. In 750 feet, you'll reach another junction, marked by an old rock monument on the left.
 Trail B proceeds ahead, but you should turn left to continue on Trail A.

 After continuing straight ahead at the next intersection, you'll come to the lookout access road.
 Cross the road and continue ahead on the aqua-blazed Long Path, which heads south, parallel to the cliffs.
-There is a good viewpoint over the river just to the left of the trail (use caution here, as there is a steep dropoff).
+There is a broad viewpoint over the river just to the left of the trail (use caution here, as there is a steep dropoff).
 Just beyond, the trail starts a steep descent on rock steps, built by the park in the early years of the twentieth century.
 Use extreme caution when descending these steps, as they are somewhat uneven.
 The steps can be particularly hazardous when wet or covered with leaves.

 You'll finally reach the bottom of the descent, marked by a large boulder.
 Here you should turn left and head north on the white-blazed Shore Trail.
 Soon, you'll emerge onto an open area covered with vines.
 Take a moment to contemplate this magnificent "sea of green."

-A short distance beyond, you'll reach a field of jumbled boulders.
+After traversing a wooded area, you'll reach a field of jumbled boulders.
 This is the beginning of the Giant Stairs, the most challenging section of the hike.
-After taking in the panoramic view to the north along the river and over the striking Palisades cliffs, bear left and follow the white blazes as they begin to climb over the rocks.
-Pay careful attention to the white paint blazes, some of which are in the shape of a half-moon.
+After taking in the panoramic view to the north along the river and over the striking Palisades cliffs, bear left and follow the white blazes as they begin to climb on rock steps and jumbled rocks.

 After another half mile of walking on a relatively smooth footpath along the river, you'll go through a gate in a rusted chain-link fence.
 A short distance beyond, you'll reach the Peanut Leap Cascade.
 Adjacent to this waterfall, which is truly spectacular after heavy rains, are the ruins of the Italian Garden, built about 1900 by the sculptress Mary Lawrence-Tonetti, whose family owned an estate at nearby Sneden's Landing.